elm-janitor/manifesto/README.md

   * Elm users can get the core packages with fixes applied.
   * Elm users have a process for getting PRs into these packages, without being blocked on the official releases.

+The difference between a fork and a release branch, is that the release branch will not try to lead the design of these packages.
+It will be ahead of the upstream in terms of patches.
+All patches will be made available to the upstream for consideration for inclusion.
+The main aim of a release branch is to fix defects that are fed back from real world use of the packages, in a timely manner.